 The B-8, the final B-series variant, was to be a two seat night fighter for which the M23 was the designated development prototype.
 The B-6 night fighter was to be based on the A-6 airframe.
 The B-7 was also to be a night fighter with an enlarged laminar flow wing with 441 square feet of surface area and 2000 hp DB 603 engines for which the M22 would have been the development prototype.
 The B-8 was to have been a high altitude night fighter which incorporated the Heinkel designed high aspect ratio long span wings with 463 square feet of surface area and powered by the DB 603 LA engines of 2000 hp.
 It would have carried the standard armament of 1 x MK 103 and 2 x MG 151/20 cannon.
 There is no evidence that any of these night fighter variants were ever built.
 Below shows an artist's rendition of how this aircraft might have looked.
 The artwork is taken from the book referenced near the end of the review.

-two conversion kits from Paragon Designs.
-The first is their 48065,
+kits from Paragon Designs.
+The first is their 48065, night fighter

-night fighter conversion kit .
-It contains the following parts; flame
+conversion kit .
+It contains the following parts; flame dampers for

-dampers for both engines, two under wing fuel tanks, a complete set of
+both engines, two under wing fuel tanks, a complete set of radar

-The parts are molded in tan resin and display sharply defined detail.
+guns.
+The parts are molded in tan resin and display sharply defined

+detail.
 No air bubbles or short shots were found.
-The radar operators seat has
+The radar